Dr. ROBERTO CANTÚ

 E-mail: firstname.lastname@example.org or, email@example.com

-History of Europe and Mesoamerican to Modern Mexico
+History of Europe and Mesoamerica to Modern Mexico

 History of Mexico-U.S. Relations

-History of Asia (Spanish explorations and trade), and
+History of Spanish explorations and trade in Asia and

 Spanish Colonies in the Americas, 15th-19th Centuries.